ESG data

 • Lack of expertise: As smaller and sometimes younger enterprises SMEs may lack the skill and knowledge to understand, collect, and share the requested data, in a way that meets EU standards.
 This is considering that without additional funds for training or hiring, the burden of reporting may fall only on the existing human resources of the enterprise.

 • Absence of existing data: Setting up robust data collection processes is complex and expensive for smaller companies.
-This process may be further complicated by the possibility of that data not being there at all.
-The issue of ESG reporting does not fall only on the inability to report but the inability to have the information needed.
+This process may be further complicated by the possibility that the data may not be there at all.
+The issue of ESG reporting does not fall only on the inability to report, but on the inability to have the information needed.

 • Lack of incentive: There is a lack of clear incentives to comply with the requests.
 SMEs are still trying to understand what is the benefit for them to comply with these new ESG frameworks.
 For the moment, it is seen as a new cost centre, and they don’t perceive the related opportunity that could accelerate their business.
 This is coupled with the fact that for most SMEs, reporting is a voluntary process.
 Although this voluntary reporting may become an important tool for SMEs to attract investment later on, some SMEs simply cannot afford to report without a clear goal or simply do not know what to prioritise to make reporting feasible in the future.

-This fundamental shift of business-to-business (B2B) buyers and financial players prioritising sustainable projects can be seen as a threat, but it represents a considerable opportunity.
+This fundamental shift of customers and financial players prioritising sustainable projects can be seen as a threat, but it represents a considerable opportunity.
 It is critical for SMEs to immediately start working on a plan not only to report but also to improve their ESG performance.

 Depending on the size and priorities of your organisation, you may have one or several individuals in your ESG reporting team.
 Regardless, initiating the reporting journey will require identifying an 'ESG Reporting Lead' or any designated title, who will typically follow these steps to get started.